Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Introduction

-It is a well-known principle that the translation length on the limiting $\R$-trees give information on the length spectrum (Cf. \cite{L19}, \cite{DeM08}, \cite{McM09}, \cite{MorganShalen84} and etc.).
+It is a well-known principle that the translation lengths on the limiting $\R$-trees give information on the length spectrum (cf. \cite{DeM08, L19, McM09, MorganShalen84}).
 The precise statement that we will prove and use is the following: